janeesa-john/python-basics-journey/README.md

 * Day 43 ✅ Added notes on list slicing in Python
 * Day 44 ✅ Added notes on tuples in Python
 * Day 45 ✅ Added notes on tuple methods in Python
+* Day 46 ✅ Added notes on sets in Python

 ---